West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 As soon as we entered the village, the “caretaker” came to greet us wearing traditional tribal clothes.
 We did not manage to figure out whether this was his usual attire or whether he had changed into tribal dress for our benefit.

 We presented our gifts, signed the guestbook (and left a small donation as a bookmark), and he led us to the main canopied area in the village where we sat on an elevated platform decorated with pig and monkey jaws.
-This reminded us that the villagers had stopped their human head-hunting practises pretty only recently, and wondered whether the jaw decorations were actually of animal origin, as we were led to believe, or whether some of them could possibly have been human like the ones in Buscalan, the Philippines.
+This reminded us that the villagers had stopped their human head-hunting practises only pretty recently, and we wondered whether the jaw decorations were actually of animal origin, as we were led to believe, or whether some of them could possibly have been human like the ones in Buscalan, the Philippines.

 We were told that this canopied area was the meeting place for important events in village, where important decisions, such as the discussion of the dowry prior to a potential village wedding were discussed.